New York’s Times Square Redesign

 The New York City Department of Design and Construction selected Snøhetta to lead the redesign of the new public spaces in Times Square.
 The reconstruction will be completed in 2015.

-In 2010, the New York City Department of Design and Construction and the New York City Department of Transportation selected Snøhetta to lead the design of the new public spaces in Times Square.
+In 2010, the New York City Department of Design and Construction and the New York City Department of Transportation selected Snøhetta to lead the redesign of the new public spaces in Times Square.
 While the site has long been an icon for entertainment, culture and urban life, the physical and operational conditions of the streets, sidewalks and sub‐surface infrastructure such as sewers, have deteriorated over time.

 The hugely successful pedestrian‐only public spaces moved the DOT to permanently re‐define Times Square with a three‐fold purpose: to upgrade crucial utility infrastructure; provide event infrastructure for new and expanded public events; and make permanent the safety and traffic enhancements introduced as part of the pilot program.
-Snøhetta’s design is inspired by Times Square’s past and its rich entertainment history – a duality that influenced both the larger concept and the project’s details.
+Snøhetta’s redesign is inspired by Times Square’s past and its rich entertainment history – a duality that influenced both the larger concept and the project’s details.

 Times Square’s signature buildings and spectacular signs create an outdoor room right in the heart of Manhattan.
-Snohetta’s design creates uncluttered pedestrian zones and a cohesive surface from building front to building front that reinforces the Bowtie’s role as an outdoor stage.
+Snohetta’s redesign of Times Squarecreates uncluttered pedestrian zones and a cohesive surface from building front to building front that reinforces the Bowtie’s role as an outdoor stage.
 This clear and simple ground surface made of pre‐cast concrete pavers creates a strong anchor for the space, allowing the excitement of Times Square’s commercial components to shine more brightly above.
 The area’s new two‐toned custom pavers are embedded with nickel‐sized steel discs that will capture the neon glow from the signs above and playfully scatter it across the paving surface.